 What a philosophy degree can do for you

-Undergraduate philosophy majors are among the most employable, according to a 2011 Georgetown University study (PDF).
+Undergraduate philosophy majors are among the most employable, according to a 2011 Georgetown University study.
 At the time of the study’s publication, 92 percent of graduates who received philosophy degrees were employed.
 A 2013 article on Salon.com agrees: philosophy emphasizes clarity of thought and produces some of the most employable graduates.

 With a degree in philosophy, you'll join alumni putting problem-solving and reasoning skills to use in a variety of fields.
 For example:

 - Tali Bitton: will begin work on Ph.D. at George Washington University in Fall 2016.

 - McKeezi Barazza: Law school at UW-Seattle, beginning Fall 2016 (also accepted to CU-Boulder and DU law schools).

 - Jasmine Carter: Ph.D. at CU-Boulder in Philosophy, beginning Fall 2015.

 - Gabe Rusk: will begin work on Master's degree at Oxford University in religious studies in fall 2015.

 - Daniel Easton: will begin work on Ph.D. at UCD in education in Fall 2015.

 - Patrick Walsh: Master's degree at Carnegie-Mellon in philosophy of math; will begin Ph.D. at CM in philosophy of math in fall 2015.

 - Jack Mao: Master's degrees at CU-Boulder in linguistics and Japanese; will begin Ph.D. at CU-B in linguistics in fall 2015.